PaulHosek/Simulated-annealing/README.md

 <p align="center">
   <img src="/Images/forces_12.png" />
+  <figcaption>Visualisation of the forces in the optimal state for 12 particles.</figcaption>
 </p>
-### Visualisation of the forces in the optimal state for 12 particles.

 ## Contributors: